 History Department, Yale University

 This course explores the material culture of American medicine.
-We will consider a range of themes and questions, among them: why do some technologies succeed and others fail?
+We consider a range of themes and questions, among them: why do some technologies succeed and others fail?
 What is the relationship between medical technology and power?
 How do race, class, gender, and sexuality impact the creation and use of medical technology?
-Students will work closely with materials from the Medical Historical Library’s collections.
-The course will culminate in a student-run exhibition of medical technologies.
+Students work closely with materials from the Medical Historical Library’s collections.
+The course culminates in a student-run exhibition of medical technologies.

 The Good Death: A History